Perfectly generated $t$-structures for algebraic spaces: Preliminaries

-Important for this work is the triangulated subcategory $\operatorname{Perf}(\mathcal{X}) \subseteq D_{\operatorname{qc}}(\mathcal{X})$ of perfect complexes, defined as objects (on ringed sites) which locally are bounded complexes whose components are direct summands of finite free modules.
-Perfect complexes need not coincide with compact objects of $D_{\operatorname{qc}}$; see \cite[Lemma 4.4(3) \& Remark 4.6]{Hall/Rydh:2017} for criteria when they do.
-For instance, they coincide if $\mathcal{O}_{\mathcal{X}}$ is compact or (equivalently) if $\mathcal{X}$ is concentrated.
+Denote by $\operatorname{Perf}(\mathcal{X}) \subseteq D_{\operatorname{qc}}(\mathcal{X})$ the triangulated subcategory of $D_{\operatorname{qc}}(\mathcal{X})$ consisting of perfect complexes.
+These are defined as objects (on ringed sites) which locally are bounded complexes whose components are direct summands of finite free modules.
+By \cite[Proposition 3.1]{Hall/Neeman/Rydh:2019}, the perfect complexes need not coincide with compact objects of $D_{\operatorname{qc}}$ (loc.\ cit.\ yields a regular Noetherian algebraic stack, and so it is nonzero perfect complexes).
+However, compacts do coincide with perfects if, and only if, $\mathcal{X}$ is concentrated.
+See \cite[Lemma 4.4(3) \& Remark 4.6]{Hall/Rydh:2017}.